-The HRC-LAP (the Plan) has been prepared by Yarra & Darebin Councils to provide strategic guidance on the future land use planning and development outcomes of the commercial and industrial areas along the Heidelberg Road corridor, between the Darebin and Merri Creeks.
-The Plan responds to the development pressures being experienced along the corridor and the continuing need to provide for Melbourne's housing growth, commercial land supply and access to local employment.
+The HRC-LAP (the Plan) has been prepared by Yarra & Darebin Councils to provide strategic guidance on the future land use planning and development outcomes of the commercial areas along the Heidelberg Road corridor, between the Darebin and Merri Creeks.
+The Plan responds to the development pressures being experienced along the corridor and the continuing need to provide for Melbourne's housing growth.
 The Plan has been informed by the background material contained in the Heidelberg Road Background Issues and Discussion Paper 2019, which provides a detailed analysis of the three precincts and identifies key issues and potential opportunities (see Appendix A).
 It is also informed by directions and information from existing Council strategies, policies and feedback from previous community consultations (for example from the Yarra Housing Strategy) and initial consultation by the City of Yarra with the Alphington and Fairfield Appropriate Development Association and Yarra Council's Amcor Community Reference Group.